Skip to content

 Restrictions of fundamental human rights must at least fulfil three criteria: lawfulness, the pursuit of a legitimate aim, and the necessity of the restriction to achieve the aim.

-None of these criteria were fulfilled, argues Figel in his application to the European Court of Human Rights.
+None of these criteria were fulfilled, argued Figel in his application to the ECtHR.
 Since the decreed worship ban had no clear legal basis, it was not justified under Slovak emergency law.
 Furthermore, no specific and detailed research was presented as to whether the ban on religious gatherings would help to reach the pursued aim, nor whether it was needed across the country.

-The initiative has been backed by a civil society coalition of diverse representatives from the arts, academia, and politics with various faith backgrounds.
-Bishops and faith leaders also have welcomed the case.
+The initiative was backed by a civil society coalition of diverse representatives from the arts, academia, and politics with various faith backgrounds.
+Bishops and faith leaders also welcomed the case.

 “Worship bans are religious freedom violations”